 When Robin and I developed this painting in 1989 who could have guessed how quickly the sailing world would change with the introduction of the great circumnavigation races, Vendee Globe, Whitbread, Volvo, etc and much faster yachts?

-Robin Knox-Johnston’s voyage in Suhaili was truly historic; with a boat designed in 1923 which he built himself at Bombay and still to this day owns.
+his voyage in Suhaili was truly historic; with a boat designed in 1923 which he built himself at Bombay (now named Mumbia), India, and Robin Knox-Johnston still owns and sails Suhaili to this day.

 Just as there was only one Magellan (first to lead a circumnavigation of the world) , one Francis Drake (first Englishman to circumnavigate the world and first captain to survive the event), one Joshua Slocum (first single handed yachtsman to circumnavigate the world), so Robin Knox-Johnston and “Suhaili” were first to circumnavigate single handed nonstop and rightfully take their place on that exclusive historic list.